rpploeg/Ubuntu-wallPaper-Rotate/README.md

 - Sets the image as wallpaper using gsettings (gnome)
 - copies the image and appends a date stamp to make sure the image doesn't get lost the next time the script runs

-You can change the variables to adjust the "random" search:
+You can change the variables in the script to adjust the "random" search a little bit:
--categories=categoryA,CategoryB find more categories at unsplash.com
+- categories=categoryA,CategoryB find more categories at unsplash.com
--resolution=desired x resolution
+- resolution=desired x resolution
--imagelocation=<insert directory that you want to use for the image>
+- imagelocation=<insert directory that you want to use for the image>
--wallpaper=<insert file name of the wallpaper>
+- wallpaper=<insert file name of the wallpaper>

 Personally I created a cron job that runs every hour so my wallpaper get's rotated every once in a while.